-Why does you data need to be “Normal”?
+Why does you data need to be, “Normal”?

 In our formative teenage years, we were told that we should be unique, stand out, be ourselves and not chase complacency with being normal.
 We’ll you’re data isn’t you and a lot of times for it to be compatible with stats it needs to follow a, “normal distribution”.
 Instead of just telling you to follow my orders because I have a fancy blog, let’s figure out why being normal is important.
 Let’s take this example where I have a truck and a bunch of heavy metal water spilled from it.
 We want to start jumping right into this dataset, but there are a few things we need to do as environmental scientists.